IOsonoTAN/fastify-ts-boilerplate/README.md

-# A Node.js framework was built by Fastify with TypeScript and Jest to be testing framework.
+# A Node.js boilerplate was built by Fastify with TypeScript and Jest to be testing framework.